ibexa/documentation-developer/docs/personalization/tracking_integration.md

 You can place the code at the very end of the generating script and flush the output buffer to the client before sending the events.
-The connection to the browser can remain open for the time of processing, but it is transparent for the end user.
+The connection to the browser can remain open for the time of processing, but it's transparent for the end user.

 ### Tracking asynchronously